cyndis/eimt-tools/README.md

 - `uboot_boot.scr` is a simple U-Boot boot script that downloads the kernel, DTB and initramfs using TFTP and boots. `build_boot_script.sh` is a script that generates a .uimg from the script file.
+Note that you need to replace placeholders in `uboot_boot.scr` with your NFS share's IP and path.
 - `build_initramfs.sh` generates an initramfs image that uses NFS to mount the rootfs and execute the test script.
 - `build_eimt_rootfs.sh` generates a Ubuntu Core-based rootfs with the